d-m-wilson/AdvancedTimer/README.md

 * Not available on NuGet yet; I don't have a Mac with which to build the iOS project.
 * In your .NET Standard 2.0 project, add a reference to AdvancedTimer.Forms.Plugin.Abstractions.dll
 * In your Android project, add a reference to AdvancedTimer.Forms.Plugin.Android.dll
-* In your iOS project, add a reference to AdvancedTimer.Forms.Plugin.Android.dll
+* In your iOS project, add a reference to AdvancedTimer.Forms.Plugin.iOSUnified.dll

 In your iOS and Android projects please call: